oncody/civ-board-game-2010/README.md

 1. Change military tradition social policy to read: Once per turn, when you build a unit, you may pay 2/3/4 more production to build an army figure
 1. Scouts can steal combat bonuses from buildings and send them home
 1. Can choose when to consume a building program
+1. Scouts can explore huts (but not villages)
 1. You can build cities and metropolises on edges of the map (not next to unexplored map tiles)
 1. Defenders can choose at the start of battle whether to use the city fortification token or not
 1. Should we play with all hut/village tokens: